jaburgoyne/everyday2020/everyday-w10.md

 shiny::runApp(my_test)
 ```

-Eventually, we will need to make a separate app repository and end with
+When we are happy with the test, we need to end with a *bare*
-a *bare* `make_test()` function, without storing it as a variable.
-For
+`make_test()` function, without storing it as a variable.
+For an
-an example, look at the `app` directory at the [course
+example, look at the `apps` directory at the [course
 repository](https://github.com/jaburgoyne/everyday2020).